-This fun fall project lets students make apple prints while practicing sight words and cutting and pasting.
-When the project is finished, the students will have a book made from their apple prints that use six different sight words.
+This fun fall project lets students make apple prints while practicing sight words, cutting and pasting.
+Upon completion students will have a book made from their apple prints that use six different sight words.
 This apple print sight words and printable book project is great for fall, apple studies, apple orchard field trips or studying Johnny Appleseed.

 I love doing fall projects that involve apples, but I hate wasting fruit.
 With this project, you can limit the number of apples that are needed by doing it as a center.
 We used just two apples and three different colors of paint.
 Red, yellow, and green make for a colorful book.

 Click below to download the free printable apple print book project to complete this sight word and reading activity.

 This project is best done in parts.
 There are several steps that the students need to complete to make a lovely book in the end.
 The first day, we made the apple prints over the sight words (the last page of the free printable).
 By starting with this step, there is plenty of time for the paint to dry before the next steps.

 To make the apple prints, start by printing the first and last page for each student.
 Cut the apples in half and use a small plate or coffee filters for each paint color.
 The students will dip the flat edge of the cut apple into the paint and press it over an apple with a sight word on the last page of the printable (later they will cut these out and paste them into the book).
 Use a paintbrush to even out the paint on the apple before pressing it onto the paper.
 Use the apple prints to decorate the first page of the printable for the book cover.